ALLAN-DIP/diplomacy/README.md

 The package has been tested with Python 3.7 and 3.11, and it should work with all versions between them.

-## Web interface
+## Game server

-It is also possible to install a web interface in React to play against bots and/or other humans and to visualize games.
+It is possible to run a game server, which includes a web interface, to play against bots and/or other humans and to visualize games.

-The web interface can be built and run with Docker:
+The server can be built and run with Docker:

 ```shell
 make build